 I went inside the Murray Center, totally stunned, and told my AD.
 I went into the gym and gathered my players who were warming up before practice, and told them.
 It seemed weird that I told my team before I told anyone else in my family, but I had to let them know I wasn’t going to be at practice.
 I called my girlfriend – now my wife – and can still hear the shock in her voice.

 I went home and called my brother again, and we started calling family and close friends.
 The feeling is hard to describe, it’s like being in a daze.
 I was shocked, stunned, empty, yet there was a lot of work to do.
 We had to let people know, to start thinking about arrangements.
-Throughout all of it, as bad as I felt, I remember thinking about how lucky I was.
+Throughout all of it, as bad as I felt, I had this one overriding feeling: Lucky.
+It’s still hard to explain how I felt that way in that moment.
 I had a great relationship with my father, and I just felt lucky to have had the relationship I did with him for 36 years.
 I still feel that way to this day.
 As stunned as I was, I just kept thinking about how lucky I was, and I guess that helped me get through that day somehow.

 Towards the end of the night a man walked in who looked a little out of place.
 He was wearing a baseball cap and a pair of khakis with a golf shirt and a rumpled jacket.
-He had a work ID badge hanging around his neck.
+He had a work ID badge hanging around his neck, looking very blue collar in a white collar crowd.
 I noticed him as soon as he walked in, and I didn’t recognize him.
 He didn’t talk to anyone, he just waited on line and made his way up to our family to pay respects.
 He shook my hand and simply said “I’m so sorry for your loss.
 Your father was a great friend to me.”
+I said thank you, but didn’t ask him who he was.
 After he got through the line, he went and sat in the back in a chair by himself.
 I noticed he said a few words to a few of the people from my Dad’s office.
 Then he got up slowly, put his cap back on, and started to walk out.

 I wanted to talk to him before he left, but I hesitated because I didn’t want to make him uncomfortable.
 I didn’t want him to think that I was stopping him because I didn’t know who he was.
 I watched him walk out the door of the funeral home and head back down Castle Hill Avenue – past a number of car service Town Cars ready to take some of the attendees back into Manhattan.
-He was walking back to the 6 train.
+He put his cap on and walked back towards the 6 train.

 I am very lucky to have had the relationship I did with my father, to spend the time with him that I did.
 I’m also very proud of the way my Dad lived his life.
-He made a lot of money and travelled in circles of very successful people.
+He made a lot of money and traveled in circles of very successful people.
 But he was always the same person, the kid who had worked his way out of the Bronx.
 He had no sense of entitlement about him.
-I learned so much from him, simply from the way he lived his life and how he treated people.
+I learned so much from him, simply from the way he lived his life and how he acted towards others, even those he didn’t know.
 He treated everyone with dignity and respect and went out of his way to help people in need.

 That was the last lesson my father ever taught me.